-How to Remove a Tick From a Dog, Plus 9 Prevention Tips
+How to Remove a Tick From a Dog The Right Way

-Parenting a pet comes with joys and challenges.
-No matter what, you want the best for your pet.
+Parenting a pup comes with joys and challenges.
+No matter what, you want the best for your dog.
 So, having a good understanding of the threats that exist will help you be the best pet parent you can be.

 - What to do if your dog has a tick

-- How to remove a tick from a dog
+- How to remove a tick from your dog

 - The dos and don’ts of safe tick removal